tavinus/pdfScale/README.md

 You may install any of the optionals to be used in that case.

 MacOS is fine using `mdls` if the metadata of the file is accurate.
-The metadata is generated automatically by the OS (SpolLight)
+The metadata is generated automatically by the OS (Spotlight)

 ##### apt-get
 ```